Get articles and insights directly in your inbox. Subscribe today.

 You work selflessly.

 Today, too many companies, a majority, focus on themselves.
 I don’t have any research to back up this number, but I’d estimate (based on the companies we speak with on a monthly basis) that more than 90% of businesses focus their outreach on themselves, their product, their sales, their pitch.
 Nobody likes it — everyone hates it.
 This is what PR delivers, this is why PR doesn’t work and why PR doesn’t resonate.
-This piece by Nicolas Cole, really underpins the fundamental problem with PR.

 Let’s dig into the strategies that your business can use to replace your PR spend with more effective and more trustworthy methods of communicating.